rodrickmascarenhas/Global_Solid_Waste_Management/README.md

 ## Concluding Remarks

-<b>Prediction: We can predict with high accuracy the actual values of our data for the year 2015</b>
+<b>Prediction:</b> We can predict with high accuracy the actual values of our data for the year 2015
-<b>Outlier data: The dataset contains outliers and missing/ NA values</b>
+<br /><b>Outlier data:</b> The dataset contains outliers and missing/ NA values
-<b>Incosistent results: The model has better training set prediction accuracy than that of out-of-sample data, may lead to overfitting</b>
+<br /><b>Incosistent results:</b> The model has better training set prediction accuracy than that of out-of-sample data, may lead to overfitting
-<b>Validation data: Predicting new data will result in lower accuracy score with increasing variability</b>
+<br /><b>Validation data:</b> Predicting new data will result in lower accuracy score with increasing variability